pace-neutrons/resolution_functions/docs/source/howtos/programmatic_query.rst

 How To Programmatically Find Data
 *********************************

-While all the information and data stored by ResINS is available in the documentation *and* comes packaged together with the library via the YAML files in ``resolution_functions/instrument_data``, there are many reasons why it is desirable to obtain the data programmatically at runtime.
-ResINS implements multiple methods for doing this:
+The :term:`instrument`/:term:`model` data used by ResINS is available in the :doc:`documentation</instruments>` and comes packaged together with the library via the YAML files in ``resolution_functions/instrument_data``.
+However, one may also obtain the data programmatically at runtime; this could be useful when accessing ResINS through other software to ensure the information is up-to-date with the code.
+This guide shows how to to this:

 .. contents::
     :backlinks: entry